jjd1123/Skeleton2Stage/README.md

 ## Abstract
 Official implementation of the paper **"Skeleton2Stage: Reward-Guided Fine-Tuning for Physically Plausible Dance Generation."**

-Existing dance generation models typically operate on sparse skeletons and often overlook the geometric constraints of the human body.
-As a result, generated motions may exhibit artifacts such as body interpenetration and unstable foot-ground contact when visualized with full-body meshes.
+Existing dance generation models typically operate on sparse skeletons and often overlook the geometric constraints of the human body, leading to artifacts such as body interpenetration and unstable foot-ground contact when visualized with full-body meshes.

-In this work, we identify a critical gap between skeleton-level motion generation and mesh-level body visualization, which we refer to as the **skeleton-to-mesh gap**.
-To bridge this gap, we leverage a physics-based humanoid controller as a **physical plausibility evaluator** and distill simulator-derived physical priors into motion diffusion models through reward-guided fine-tuning, together with several complementary heuristic rewards.
+In this work, we identify this critical gap between skeleton-level motion generation and mesh-level body visualization, which we refer to as the **skeleton-to-mesh gap**.
+To bridge this gap, we propose Skeleton2Stage to distill the physics-based motion priors from the physics simulator and heuristic constraints into the generative models via a reward-guided fine-tuning framework.

-Our approach encourages the generative model to internalize physics-based motion priors, enabling it to produce motions that remain physically plausible when visualized with human body meshes.
+Experiments show that Skeleton2Stage improves the physical plausibility of generated dances and reduces common artifacts when visualized with full-body meshes.

 ![method](assets/method.png)